AMWA-TV/is-device-configuration/docs/Backup & restore.md

 A `device`, for the purposes of this section, is a physical or logical entity that can be backed up and restored using the procedures described.
 It may or may not correspond to an IS-04 Device or IS-04 Node.

 `Backup data set` is the set of data retrieved from a device using the backup procedures described.
 This is represented as an [NcBulkValuesHolder](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkvaluesholder) object.

-`Device revision` represents any combination of software versions (this includes firmware) and hardware revision that dictates the functionality of the device.
-As a vendor evolves a product through its lifecycle the hardware, software and/or firmware that make up a device is likely to change.
-From time to time customers install new software or firmware issued by the vendor that changes how a device behaves.
-Changes to a device's hardware, such a peripherals or plug-in cards added or removed, could also change its behaviour.
-Each of these changes can affect how easily a `backup data set` is restored to a device.
-The `device revision` is used to represent the ensemble of the versions of all the various components that affect a device’s functionality.
-It is up to a vendor to decide what changes to a device represent a change of `device revision`.
-A software upgrade will likely result in a device being considered to have a different `device revision` but a vendor could decide that a change in, for example, PCB colour does not represent a different `device revision`.

 `Backup validation fingerprint` is an optional string in a `backup data set` that can be used to capture the various versions of the hardware, software and/or firmware that made up a device at the time the backup was performed.
 The `backup validation fingerprint` can be used by a device to help decide whether the `backup data set` being restored to it is compatible.
 The format of the string is defined by the vendor and is opaque to other systems.
 This could contain information such as: